-Samples were collected from 12 adult Aceh cattle (aged two to five years old and weighing 150-300 kg) during two weeks in April 2019.
+Samples were collected from 32 adult Aceh cattle consisting of 16 adult males (bulls), and 16 adult females (cows).
+The age of the cattle ranged from two to five years old, and weighing 150-300 kg.
+Samples were collected during two weeks in April 2019 and three weeks in November 2019.
+For the biological validation test of T ELISA kit, all cattle (16 bulls and 16 cows) were used, whereas for the biological validation of C ELISA kit, 16 cattle (8 bulls and 8 cow re used which is taken from the 32 Aceh cattle above after completion of the biological validation test of testosterone.
 This sample size was calculated based on Federer's formula: $(t-1)(n-1) \ge 15$, where t is the number of treatments and n is the number of animals.
-The sample size calculated using this formula is 16, but it was decided that a sample size of 12 animals would be satisfactory for statistical analysis.
-Six adult males (bulls) were sampled from a smallholder farmer at Darussalam, Aceh Besar, Aceh Province.
-These bulls were housed in stables, with each bull was separated by a wooden partition (individual housing system).
-Six adult female (cows) were sampled from a teaching farm (UPT hewan coba), Faculty of Veterinary Medicine, Universitas Syiah Kuala, Banda Aceh.
+The sample size calculated using this formula is 16. and 10 cows were sampled from a smallholder farmer at Darussalam, Aceh Besar, Aceh Province.
+These cattle were housed in stables, with each cattle was separated by a wooden partition (individual housing system).
+Six cows were sampled from a teaching farm (UPT hewan coba), Faculty of Veterinary Medicine, Universitas Syiah Kuala, Banda Aceh.
 These cows were housed together in stables (colony housing system).
-Cattle housing was equipped with feed and water troughs and food and water were consumed by the cattle ab libitum.
+Cattle housing was equipped with feed and water troughs.
+Feed and water were consumed by the cattle ad libitum.
+Feed given to the cattle is grass at 10% of body weight and 1% of body weight of rice bran and tofu dregs.